 Muhammad Bashir

-I am a first-year PhD student in Economics at UC Berkeley, with broad research interests in Public Finance, Macroeconomics, Industrial Organization, and State Capacity.
-In my ongoing work, I investigate profit shifting and anti-tax avoidance regulations using tax data from Uganda.
-Additionally, I explore the impact of size-based tax policies on firm growth, productivity, and resource misallocation with tax data from Pakistan.
-I am also examining the role of banks and credit in supporting firm growth in emerging economies.
+I am a 2nd year PhD student in Economics at UC Berkeley, with broad research interests in Public Finance, Development, State Capacity and Macroeconomics.
+In my ongoing work, I investigate profit shifting and anti-tax avoidance regulations, the impact of size-based tax policies on firm growth, productivity, and resource misallocation, optimal design of incentives and monitoring of bureaucrats in Weak State Capacity environments..
+I am also examining the role of banks and credit in supporting firm growth in emerging economies where equity markets are relatively thin.

 I worked as predoc in economics at Columbia University for professors Michael Best and Jack J. Willis.
 I completed my masters in economics from University of Manchester, where I was advised by Mazhar Waseem.